 - Let cool on a cooling rack until the cake pulls away from the edges of the pan, 10 to 15 minutes.
 Cut pieces or slices and serve warm or at room temperature.

-*Out of buttermilk but really want to make this simple cake?
-Make a fake but servicable buttermilk by adding 1/2 teaspoon lemon juice or white vinegar in 1/2 cup of milk and letting it sit out for 10 to 15 minutes.
-It won't be real buttermilk, obviously, but it will have the thickness and tang needed for this cake.
+If you are out of buttermilk but really want to make this simple cake, you can make a fake but serviceable buttermilk.
+Add 1/2 teaspoon lemon juice or white vinegar in 1/2 cup of milk and letting it sit out for 10 to 15 minutes.
+It won't be real buttermilk, but it will have the thickness and tang needed for this cake.
 Alternatively, use plain, unsweetened yogurt for a yummy yogurt cake.
 It will be a tad heavier, but just as delicious.